Skip to main content

 To specify a self-hosted runner for your job, configure runs-on in your workflow file with self-hosted runner labels.

-All self-hosted runners have the self-hosted label.
-Using only this label will select any self-hosted runner.
-To select runners that meet certain criteria, such as operating system or architecture, we recommend providing an array of labels that begins with self-hosted (this must be listed first) and then includes additional labels as needed.
+Self-hosted runners may have the self-hosted label.
+When setting up a self-hosted runner, by default we will include the label self-hosted.
+You may pass in the --no-default-labels flag to prevent the self-hosted label from being applied.
+Labels can be used to create targeting options for runners, such as operating system or architecture, we recommend providing an array of labels that begins with self-hosted (this must be listed first) and then includes additional labels as needed.
 When you specify an array of labels, jobs will be queued on runners that have all the labels that you specify.

 For information on creating custom and default labels, see "Using labels with self-hosted runners."